hugolin615/powergym_plus/README.md

 The name of the model is of the format `name = f"{args.env_name}_{args.policy}_ts_{args.total_training_step}_bs_{args.buffer_size}_ls_{args.learning_starts}"`
 The tensorboad file is saved in `data\dqn_tensorboard`

-To view the reward in tensorboard after executing a script `tenosrborad --logdir Path_to_dqn_tensorboard` For example my path is `tensorboard --logdir C:\Users\Romesh\Desktop\volt_var\volt_var\data\dqn_tensorboard`
+To view the reward in tensorboard after executing a script `tensorborad --logdir Path_to_dqn_tensorboard` For example my path is `tensorboard --logdir C:\Users\Romesh\Desktop\volt_var\volt_var\data\dqn_tensorboard`

 # Testing